Let us begin with a simple definition. What is a book?

 <page> tag in HTML standard so we’ll consider

 iframe as the nearest equivalent single unit of a page.
-Since book is a collection of pages, the following HTML describes the basic structure of a book well:
+Since book is a collection of multiple pages, the following HTML describes the basic structure of a book well:

 Note, we don’t use

 <ul><li></li>… </ul> as a corollary because

 book isn’t a

 <page> is an iframe it has the same HTML substructure as of any other webpage on the Internet—as in, it follows from the same HTML tenet that makes up the entire web.
 Except in this case the existence of a